ThomasBittner1/KangarooDocumentation/docs/body/poseEditor1.md

 Cones just calculate *how small the angle is* between joint and the cone.
 ![Alt text](../images/poseEditor_cone.gif)

-It's also 3-dimensional poses such as the *MayaPose*, and the first part of just creating them is almost identical to the MayaPose.
+It's also 3-dimensional poses such as the *spherical*, and the first part of just creating them is almost identical to the spherical one.
-Actually you can even convert between Cones and MayaPose with right-click on the interpolator!
+Actually you can even convert between Cones and Spherical with right-click on the interpolator!

 But then the algorithm they use for calculating the poses couldn't be more different - and you have more options to *adjust the timing*.
 And you don't need to have a minimum of 4 poses!
 Even just one is enough.